-^ Global Trade Item Number = Unique Device Identification - Device Identifier (UDI-DI) code
+^Global Trade Item Number = Unique Device Identification - Device Identifier (UDI-DI) code marker: MM.
+The barcode of each run control tube can be read by the BIO-RAD instruments.

-The basic UDI code (of Global Model Number (GMN)) of the P0259 SeraQ Murex run control is 871871983P0259F6.
+The basic UDI code (or Global Model Number (GMN)) of the P0309 SeraQ BIO-RAD run control is 871871983P0309EU.

 To facilitate automation the run control is presented in a polypropylene tube with screw cap comparable in size to vacutainer tubes used for donor sample collection.
-In addition, the label includes a barcode identifying the product, sequential batch number and multi-marker: MM.
-The barcode of each run control tube can be read by the Murex instruments.
+In addition, the label includes a barcode identifying the product, sequential batch number and multi-